vectordotdev/vector/website/content/en/docs/setup/installation/operating-systems/windows.md

 weight: 7
 ---

 [Microsoft Windows][windows] is an operating system developed and sold by Microsoft.
-This page will cover installing and managing Vector on the Windows operating system.
+This page covers installing and managing Vector on the Windows operating system.

 ## Supported installers